floroz/learn-german/4-home-and-living.md

 *   **Das ist doch toll!** (That's great!) / **È fantastico! / È magnifico!** - *'doch' adds emphasis or contradicts a negative assumption (DE)*
 *   **Hast du eine Wohnung?** (Do you have an apartment?) / **Hai un appartamento?** - *Informal 'you'*
 *   **Hat Steffi ein neues Haus?** (Does Steffi have a new house?) / **Steffi ha una casa nuova?**

+#### 4.5 Describing Rooms and Items
+*   In der Küche haben wir eine Spüle und einen großen Küchenschrank.
+Daneben ist der Herd und der Kühlschrank.
+(In the kitchen, we have a sink and a large kitchen cupboard.
+Next to it is the stove and the refrigerator.)
+*   Wir haben zwei Badezimmer.
+In einem ist die Badewanne und die Waschmaschine.
+(We have two bathrooms.
+In one is the bathtub and the washing machine.)

 ---